-But, this does not mean that apriori knowledge of $X$ lies beyond our reach.
-Let us suppose that the stored proof of $X$ is such that, while enormously complex, it is systematically organized as a sequence or tree of propositions of the sort one might encounter in a mathematical logic class.
-We can imagine constraining the output of the machine generating the proof in such a way as to demand that its outputs be formulated in this way (as in \cite{romera2023mathematical} where the model outputs all results in syntactically correct \texttt{Python}).
-We can generously allow various abbreviations, additional rules, and verbose articulations of the steps in the proof so that this proof has roughly the form of a human generated proof\footnote{Of course, the proofs of practicing mathematicians are not like this, often involving large leaps and a kind of hand wavy skipping over of `trivial' steps \cite{kitcher1998mathematical}.}, even though it was not generated by a human and is in fact so large that it cannot be surveyed by a human.
+But this is not so.
+Let us suppose that the stored proof of $X$, while enormously complex, is systematically organized as a sequence or tree of propositions of the sort one might encounter in a mathematical logic class.
+We can imagine constraining the output of the machine generating the proof in such a way as to demand that its outputs be formulated in this way (as in \cite{romera2023mathematical} where the model outputs all results in syntactically correct \texttt{Python} or, as is increasingly common \cite{avigad2024mathematics}, in a formal language instantiated in something like \texttt{Lean} \cite{de2015lean}).
+We can even allow various abbreviations, additional rules, and verbose articulations of the steps in the proof so that this proof has roughly the form of a human-generated proof,\footnote{Of course, the proofs of practicing mathematicians are not like this, often involving large leaps and a kind of hand-wavy skipping over of `trivial' steps \cite{kitcher1998mathematical}.} even though it was not generated by a human and is in fact so large that it cannot be surveyed by a human.
 These assumptions can be made to hold by adding some overhead to the original program and forcing the proof of $X$ to be stored in this form.

-While we cannot check this proof, this does not stop us from writing a proof-checking program that can.
-The proof-checking program we imagine simply goes through the proof, verifying that it starts with genuine axioms, and then verifying that each step is a legitimate application of some standard logical or mathematical rule.
-We can imagine a version of this proof-checker that is, in fact, completely mathematically transparent, approaching the problem of checking the proof in exactly the way a human would.
-When such a program runs we can correctly say at any point something like ‘the computer is now checking step 154835 , and is verifying that it is a correct application of modus ponens’.
+Although we cannot check this proof ourselves, this does not stop us from writing a proof-checking program that can.
+The proof-checking program we are imagining goes through the proof, verifying that it starts with genuine axioms and that each step is a legitimate application of some standard logical or mathematical rule.
+We can imagine a version of this proof-checker that is, in fact, completely mathematically transparent, approaching the task of checking the proof in exactly the way a human would.
+When such a program runs, at any point, we can (in principle) correctly say something like `the computer is now checking inference 15435 and is verifying that it is a correct application of modus ponens.'